dapperwalze/droppe-xmas/README.md

 ## Wishlist Page

-This page contains a requests made or sent to the user.
-The user can choose to discard some items, all items or approve all here.
+This page contains requests made or sent to the user.
+The user can choose to discard some items per wishlist, all items or approve all wishlists.

 ## Wallet Page